 Note: if your dog won’t eat a treat during sessions, remember they might be too far outside of their comfort zone and you should walk them away and try again later at a longer distance.
 We have found that having high-value meat-based treats like boiled chicken, cooked hamburger meat, even cold cuts and hotdogs (pre-cut into little training bits) can really help.

-Common Mistake Number Five: Yelling, scolding or “punishing” a dog barking or growling due to anxiety and fear.
-Acting overly sympathetic can also be a problem.
+Mistake Number Six: Yelling, scolding or “punishing” a dog barking or growling due to anxiety and fear.

 If you truly want to solve reactive and aggressive behavior due to your dog’s fears and phobias, DO NOT act angry, scold, or “stare down” your dog!